matbragan/wind-farm-project/README.md

 aws iam create-role --role-name glueAdminRole --assume-role-policy-document file://trustPolicyGlue.json aws iam attach-role-policy --role-name glueAdminRole --policy-arn arn:aws:iam::aws:policy/AdministratorAccess
 ~~~
-Using the trustPolicyGlue.json which is in the repository.
+Using the trustPolicyGlue.json which is in this repository.

 Now we can create the crawler.
 ~~~sh